-Open Public Art
+Open Public Art Works

-Why Open Public Art
+Why Works of Open Public Art?

-New American Public Art believes that public art should be truly public from conception to completion.
+New American Public Art believes that public art should be truly open from conception to completion.
 Public art should not only function as an aesthetic or cultural landmark, but as a monument of public knowledge and a resource for the creative economy.
-In our ideal world, public art is open public art.

-What is Open Public Art
+Where to Situate Open Public Art Works

-Legal Openness: Art lives on a legal spectrum from full copyright protection to the public domain.
+Legal Openness: Art lives on a legal spectrum from full copyright to the public domain.
 Rights granted by copyright include the rights of reproduction, distribution, display, and performance.
 Copyright holders can also choose to license certain protected rights, or waive them entirely.
 Conversely, works in the public domain can be freely used by anyone, for any purpose, without permissions.
 The owners of the space in which a work is displayed may choose to regulate certain reproductions or displays of the work, however.

 Physical Accessibility: Art can be displayed on a spectrum of accessibility, from completely private (hanging in the living room of a New York City apartment), to controlled public access (displayed in a museum or gallery), to completely public (installed in a public space with free access).

-NYU Law's Technology Law and Policy Clinic [Yilu Zhang, Kristen M Iglesias]
+NYU Law's Technology Law and Policy Clinic

-and New American Public Art
+New American Public Art